noxlumomagna/Pomodoro/README.md

 # Pomodoro
 A simple Pomodoro Timer app that works on a desktop & mobile browser.
-Use this manage your time and focus on any tasks.
+Use this to help you manage your time and focus on any tasks.